jackm97/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image5]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. How I calculated the radius of curvature of the lane and the position of the car relative to the center of the lane.

 I did this in lines 269 through 264 in my code in `lane_finder.py`